JulianBirch/cljs-ajax/docs/faq.md

 ### Why doesn't `cljs-ajax` use the `ring` data model?

 There's certainly advantages in the ring model, but as a request format it leaves some things to be desired.
-For one, wheras a ring handler will populate `:params` and `:json-params` and most users can happily ignore the existence of `:json-params`, a request *has* to specify `:json-params` and `:params` is useless.
+For one, whereas a ring handler will populate `:params` and `:json-params` and most users can happily ignore the existence of `:json-params`, a request *has* to specify `:json-params` and `:params` is useless.
 This leads to the API